 Tourism helps build a better Grand Strand.

-Tourism is the largest industry sector in the Grand Strand and is critical to the economies of the 14 communities in the Myrtle Beach area.
-Visitors support businesses, jobs, public services and enhance the quality of life for both residents and travelers.
+Tourism is the largest industry sector in the Grand Strand and is critical to the economies of the region's 14 communities.
+Visitors support businesses, jobs, public services, schools, and lower taxes while enhancing the quality of life for both residents and travelers.
 The research presented below on tourism's impact on our community is updated annually.
 For more information and figures on how Tourism Works for The Grand Strand, contact us by clicking below.

 The Impact of Travel